MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-12.md

   will default in lines of product receipt form
 - Load on inventory tax amount posting to Purchase expenditure for expense account instead of Cost of project account/ Fixed asset account when purchase order placed with procurement category (Transaction posted with Project -vendor or fixed asset – vendor combination ).
 After this fix tax amount will load to offset account.
-- After posting the import PO invoice still, the system allows user to create an invoice through pending vendor invoice form through product receipt option.
+- After you post an imported purchase order, the system would still allow you to create an invoice by selecting **Products receipt** on the **Pending vendor invoice** page .
-  With this fix Once import PO invoice posted it will not be available in the pending vendor invoice form through Product receipt option.
+  With this fix, after the imported purchase order invoice is posted, it will not be available on the **Pending vendor invoice** page when you select **Product receipt**.